 To cap off your first day, venture up into the neighborhood of Bairro Alto for some cuisine and culture.
 This part of Lisbon is home to numerous fado bars, like Mascote da Atalaia, where fado music is performed live.
 This traditional style of singing is accompanied by guitar and can be enjoyed while you eat.

-Day 2 in Lisbon
+Lisbon Itinerary: Day 2

 Unlike other neighborhoods of Lisbon, Belém has so much going on that it really requires its own day to fully explore.
 To start your day, hop aboard the number 15 tram from Baixa and watch the city go by as you head out to Belém.